sean712/ai-learning-experience-studio/CascadeProjects/ai-roleplay-creator-demo/README.md

 pnpm dev
 ```

+## Deployment on Netlify

+This project is configured for deployment on Netlify.
+Follow these steps to deploy:

+1. Push your code to a GitHub repository
+2. Log in to Netlify and click "New site from Git"
+3. Select your GitHub repository
+4. Configure the build settings:
+   - Base directory: `CascadeProjects/ai-roleplay-creator-demo`
+   - Build command: `npm install && npm run build`
+   - Publish directory: `.next`
+5. Add environment variables:
+   - Go to Site settings > Environment variables
+   - Add `OPENAI_API_KEY` with your API key value
+6. Click "Deploy site"

+The application will be built and deployed to a Netlify URL.
+You can configure a custom domain in the Netlify settings if needed.

 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

-## Deploying to Replit

-This project includes special configuration for easy deployment on Replit:

-1. Import the GitHub repository into Replit
-2. When asked for a run command, simply click "Run"
-3. The included `replit-setup.sh` script will automatically:
-   - Find the project files (even if they're in a subdirectory)
-   - Move them to the correct location
-   - Install dependencies
-   - Start the development server

-### Troubleshooting Replit Deployment

-If you encounter 404 errors when navigating between pages:

-- The application uses trailing slashes for all URLs (e.g., `/demo/` instead of `/demo`)
-- The custom middleware will automatically redirect paths without trailing slashes
-- If you still encounter issues, try navigating to the homepage and using the sidebar navigation

 ## Project Structure